 - Social Anxiety Disorder

-If you have other conditions such as bipolar or a history of depression, we’ll cover that as well with you when we review your request.
+If you have other conditions such as bipolar or a history of depression,

 - What condition were you diagnosed with?

 - What medications and dosages do you take?

 - Have you changed meds in the past 12 months?

 - If yes, what changed?

 - How often do you visit with your physician?